Simo067m/02476_mlops_S25/README.md

 Simon Stenbæk Jensen - s214592

 # Project description
 **Freshness classification of fruits and vegetables via image recognition**

+### Goal of project

+Create a model that can classify fruits and vegetables into fresh or rotten, to help users determine wether their food is edible or unedible, to reduce food waste.

+### Framework

+We will use Pytorch-image-models to take advantage of their train, eval functions as well as the pretrained models.

 ### Data

 https://www.kaggle.com/datasets/muhriddinmuxiddinov/fruits-and-vegetables-dataset
+(size = 920 MB, 12000 images)

+### Models

+We will use one (or more) of the models from the Pytorch-image-models, and fine-tune it on our dataset.

 ## Project structure